Classifying exact categories via Wakamatsu tilting: Exact categories with enough projectives

 We start with recalling the notion of modules over a category.
 For an additive category $\CC$, a \emph{right $\CC$-module} $X$ is a contravariant additive functor $X: \CC^{\op} \to \Ab$ from $\CC$ to the category of abelian groups $\Ab$.
 We denote by $\Mod\CC$ the (not skeletally small) category of right $\CC$-modules, and morphisms are natural transformations between them.
 Then the category $\Mod \CC$ is an abelian category with enough projectives, and projective objects are precisely direct summands of (possibly infinite) direct sums of representable functors $\CC(-,C)$ for $C \in \CC$.

 For a skeletally small exact category $\EE$ with enough projectives $\PP:=\PP(\EE)$, we define a functor

 which we call the \emph{Morita embedding} because of the following properties. \begin{proposition} Let $\EE$ be a skeletally small exact category with enough projectives $\PP$.
-Then the Morita embedding functor $\P:\EE \to \Mod \PP$ is fully faithful and exact, and preserves projectivity. \end{proposition} \begin{proof} This is well-known and standard.
+Then the Morita embedding functor $\P:\EE \to \Mod \PP$ is fully faithful and exact.
+Moreover $\P$ preserves projectivity and all extension groups. \end{proposition} \begin{proof} This is well-known and standard.
 For the convenience of the reader, we shall give a proof.

 We first observe that $\P$ is an exact functor.
 In fact, $\P$ is obviously left exact, and for each projective object $P$ and each deflation $f:Y \twoheadrightarrow Z$, the induced map $\EE(P,Y) \to \EE(P,Z)$ is surjective by the definition of projectivity.
 In addition, if $P\in\EE$ is projective, then $\P P = \PP(-,P)$ is a projective $\PP$-module.
 Therefore $\P$ sends projective objects to projective modules.